About integration data pulling

 To mark pulled orders with an automatic shipped date for an integration:

-2. Click the integrations you'd like to set this setting for
+- Click the integration you'd like to set this setting for

-3. On the integrations page, hover your mouse over the vertical ellipsis and select Edit.
+- On the integration page, hover your mouse over the vertical ellipsis and select Edit.

 For future orders, the shipped date will automatically be saved as the date the order was placed.
 If a shipped date differs from the date found in the integration in a future pull, the date found in the integration will be used instead.